 The Advantages of Dentures

 An advantage of dentures is that they are removable from the mouth; this means that the remaining teeth and gums are easy to reach for cleaning.
-In fact, we recommend that dentures are removed at night to be cleaned, and not returned to the mouth until morning.
+In fact, we recommend that the appliances are removed at night to be cleaned, and not returned to the mouth until morning.
 We explain why later on this page.

 Dentures can also be a good option to wear as a temporary measure while you are considering other options for replacing your missing teeth.
-Some patients will wear dentures while they are budgeting for more complex options like dental implants.
+Some patients will wear them while they are budgeting for more complex options like dental implants.

 The Challenges of Dentures

 Some people do not like having an appliance in their mouth.
 For many, there is a bit of a learning curve, especially when it comes to eating and speaking.
 It may take some time to become comfortable and confident, so practice and perseverance are the key.

 Over time, the shape of our mouths change; you may find that the denture may not fit as well as it did when it was new.
-A dentures may be relined from time to time so that its undersurface fits the gums snugly once again.
-Sometimes, the amount of wear and tear on a denture means that it can no longer be repaired or relined, and a new denture is a more worthwhile option.
+It may be relined from time to time so that its undersurface fits the gums snugly once again.
+Sometimes, the amount of wear and tear on a denture means that it can no longer be repaired or relined, and a new one is a more worthwhile option.